eradiate/eradiate/docs/rst/user_guide/onedim_experiment.rst

 Result output
 -------------

-The :meth:`.OneDimExperiment.run` method stores the computed results in the ``results`` attribute as a dictionary mapping measure identifiers to a :class:`~xarray.Dataset` object.
+The :meth:`.AtmosphereExperiment.run` method stores the computed results in the ``results`` attribute as a dictionary mapping measure identifiers to a :class:`~xarray.Dataset` object.
 Each data set has one variable for each computed physical quantity (*e.g.* spectral irradiance, leaving radiance, BRDF